vova-white/nest-fastify-graphql-vite/README.md

 I haven't tested it, but I think that if make small changes it will work with @nestjs/platform-express too...

 <strong style="color: orange">WARNING:</strong>
 [apollo-server-fastify](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server-fastify) for the moment supports Fastify v3 only.
 And [@nestjs/platform-fastify](https://www.npmjs.com/package/@nestjs/platform-fastify) v9 included Fastify v.4.
-So, to make it all work together, use NestJS v.8 and fastify plugins for v3 and get a ton of warnings about peer dependencies mismatch.
+So, to make it all work together, use NestJS v.8 and fastify plugins for v3 and get a ton of warnings about peer dependencies mismatch or depraceted plugins.

 ## Included